 Italians love creamy sauces, which isn’t usually a problem for ketogenic dieters if they contain the right ingredients.

-Expect their sauces to contain milk, refined sugars, vegetable oils, and other preservatives or food additives that probably come from a can.
+Expect the sauces at Olive Garden to contain milk, refined sugars, vegetable oils, and other preservatives or food additives that are not keto-friendly.

-Before ordering any dish, make sure the meat is grilled and not fried or else you might find yourself picking the breading off the meat.
+Before ordering any dish, make sure the meat is grilled and not breaded or else you might find yourself picking the breading off the meat.

 Also, beware of meatballs.
-They might look like a great idea because they contain lots of meat, but most meatballs are rolled with breadcrumbs to help keep their form.
+They might look like a great idea because they contain lots of meat, but most meatballs contain breadcrumbs as a binding agent.

-You’ll still need to customize these dishes to fit your low-carb needs, but we’ll show you what to order.
+You’ll still need to customize the following dishes to fit your low-carb needs, but we’ll show you what to order.
 Here are the keto-friendly choices if you customise them: